 - Resident or nonresident (including landowner) Firearms Any-Deer, Firearms Antlerless, Archer’s Hunting, or Archery Antlerless permit.

-- Can get the same time CWD Permits are obtained.
+- Can get CWD Management Permits at the same time that other deer hunting permits are obtained.

 - Must have valid permit first before the CWD Management Permit will show up or be available.